 License

-This package is licensed under the MIT License.
+This template is licensed under the Apache 2.0 license.
 See the repository for complete license information.